 Wildcard Entries in User Maps

-Wildcard Entries may slow processing significantly.
+NOTE: Wildcard Entries may slow processing significantly.
 Metric Insights does not recommend using this function for complex User Maps.

 - Enter any other symbol valid for just this User Map

-Save and Enable the User Map
+[Save] and Enable the User Map afterward.

 Examples in this article are created using CSV/Excel file, although the system allows User Maps to be built with other Data Sources.
 For details about that check Create a User Map article.

-- Set Access mode to "only specified rows"
+- Access mode: Set to "only specified rows"

-- Select User Map from drop-down
+- User Map: Select the User Map from dropdown menu

 - Map the values from the Dataset to the values in the User Map